 If you keep heading south you’ll wind up at Seaport Village, another stop for some shopping, snacks, and even kite flying.
-Behind, this entertainment area you’ll find The Headquarters and another popular date night restaurant — Eddie V’s.
+Behind this entertainment area you’ll find The Headquarters area, where you can peruse great shops and stop for food or drinks.
+A popular date night restaurant here is Eddie V’s.

 Seaport Village is also the embarkation point for the Old Town Trolley Tour, which is a great way to scope out other romantic things to do in San Diego as the tour takes you through city attractions like the Gaslamp Quarter, Little Italy, Balboa Park, and even over to Coronado.

 There’s no better way to see America’s finest city than from the deck of a boat.
 You’ll have several options for romantic sailing date ideas, including a casual daytime harbor cruise with drinks or a more formal dinner cruise,

 Sunset cruises are among the most popular as you and your special someone can spend time viewing the city skyline at night.
 Popular options include Flagship Cruises & Events and City Experiences.
 Enjoy the antics of seabirds, sea breezes, and picturesque downtown San Diego.

 Make sure to steal a smooch with your sweetie under the Coronado Bridge as legend says doing so will bring good luck.

 Who wouldn’t love a romantic evening cruising down the canals of Venice with soft music playing?
 Although Venice is on another continent thousands of miles away, The Gondola Company brings the experience to San Diego.

 Cuddle up under a blanket with your special someone as you cruise through the canals of Coronado Cays.
 Bring a bottle of wine and add ambiance with the services of a musician.